m4rkbello/m4rkbello/README.md

 ## 👋 About Me

-- Full-Stack Web Developer
+- Full-Stack Web and Mobile Developer
-- Strong focus on **React, Laravel, and modern UI systems**
+- Strong focus on **React, Laravel(Api.php/Web.php), and modern UI systems**
 - Passionate about clean architecture, performance, and continuous improvement
 - Currently expanding into **Mobile Development** and **JavaScript Backend**